bremerm31/bremerm31.github.io/README.md

-# John Hawkins's website
+# Max Bremer's website

 This is intended to be my personal webpage, especially as it relates to my academic work.
-You can expect to find links to my profile in the relevant academic databases (Google Scholar, ResearchGate, ORCID, GitHub, Stackoverflow, etc.) as well as a brief overview of my research, teaching, and publication history.
+You can expect to find links to my profile in the relevant academic databases (Google Scholar, ORCID, GitHub, etc.) as well as a brief overview of my research and publication history.
-Please feel free to [browse the website](https://hawkjo.github.io/)!
+Please feel free to [browse the website](https://bremerm31.github.io/)!

 ---